zerodogg/scriptbucket/trivial/README.markdown

     Script:               Description:
     -------               ------------
+    cronnice              Run a command as nicely as possible (with niceness 19, lowest I/O priority, on a single CPU/core)

     disableGnomeSSHagent  Disables the SSH agent component of the GNOME keyring

     fetchKitty            Fetches placeholder images from http://www.placekitten.com/